brack3t/Djrill/README.rst

 * Djrill accepts additional headers, but only ``Reply-To`` and ``X-*`` (since that is all that Mandrill accepts).
-Any other extra headers will raise a ``ValueError`` exception when you attempt to send the message.
+Any other extra headers will raise a ``djrill.NotSupportedByMandrillError`` exception when you attempt to send the message.
 * Djrill requires that if you ``attach_alternative`` to a message, there must be only one alternative type, and it must be text/html.
-Otherwise, Djrill will raise a ``ValueError`` exception when you attempt to send the message.
+Otherwise, Djrill will raise a ``djrill.NotSupportedByMandrillError`` exception when you attempt to send the message.
 (Mandrill doesn't support sending multiple html alternative parts, or any non-html alternatives.)
 * Djrill attempts to include a message's attachments, but Mandrill will (silently) ignore any attachment types it doesn't allow.
 According to Mandrill's docs, attachments are only allowed with the mimetypes "text/\*",